ScottLogic/blog/_posts/2024-05-16-noJS-2-stochastic-boogaloo.md

 ---
 author: garora
 title: NoJS 2 - Stochastic Boogaloo.
 Making a tic-tac-toe game with 'randomness' using pure HTML and CSS.
-Without Javascript!
+Without JavaScript!
 categories:
   - Tech
 layout: default_post
 summary: Everyone loves CSS!
 Continuing in my obsession, I have created a tictactoe game, with an option to have a CPU that plays randomly.
-This was made without any javascript, only HTML and CSS.
+This was made without any JavaScript, only HTML and CSS.
 In this blog post I discuss how I made it
 category: Tech
-image: garora/assets/2024-04-25/icon.png
+image: garora/assets/noJs2/icon.png
 ---

 This is part two to [this post](https://blog.scottlogic.com/2022/01/20/noJS-making-a-calculator-in-pure-css-html.html) where I explain how I made this pure CSS [calculator](https://quarknerd.github.io/noJS/calc.html).
 Next up I made [tictactoe](https://quarknerd.github.io/noJS/tictactoe/), which isn't in itself that interesting of an extension, but the challenge came in adding a CPU to play "randomly".
 In this blog post I <del>make a case for my sanity</del> explain how I made it.

 ## Rules
-The only thing I wrote was html and css.
+The only thing I wrote was HTML and CSS.
 No HAML or SCSS or any other pre-processors.
-The no javascript is enforced by testing the app with javascript disabled by the browser.
+The no JavaScript is enforced by testing the app with JavaScript disabled by the browser.
 You can view my full codebase [here](https://github.com/QuarkNerd/noJS/).

 ## How did I make it?